Blog

 The Consortium for Graduate Study in Management Essay Tips and Examples

-Consortium for Graduate Study in Management Essay Analysis, 2021–2022The Consortium for Graduate Study in Management asks its applicants to provide several short essays, one of which is a very standard explanation of the candidate’s professional aspirations and motivation for pursuing an MBA.
-The three brief Membership Application essays are meant to reveal the applicant’s active dedication to The Consortium’s goals of inclusion and progressive diversity in higher education and the business world, not just in the future but also as an MBA student and in the past.
-If needed, an optional essay is available for offering clarification on any ambiguous or potential trouble areas in one’s profile.
+The Consortium for Graduate Study in Management asks you to provide several short essays, one of which is a very standard explanation of your professional aspirations and motivation for pursuing an MBA.
+The three brief Membership Application essays are meant to reveal evidence of your active dedication to The Consortium’s goals of inclusion and progressive diversity in higher education and the business world—in the future, as an MBA student, and in the past.
+If needed, you can use the optional essay to offer clarification on any ambiguous or potential trouble areas in your profile.
 Key to all these submissions will be honesty, clarity, and enthusiasm.
 Read on for our full analysis of The Consortium’s essay questions for this season.

-Consortium 2023–2024 Essay Tips
+Consortium 2024–2025 Essay Tips

 With this rather no-nonsense query about your expectations for where you will go with your MBA after graduating, The Consortium simply wants you to spell out what you have in mind as you approach this phase of your life and career.
 You have only 2,000 characters with which to respond, so avoid going into excessive detail about your past, but be sure to offer enough information to provide context and support for your stated goals so that the progression from one stage of your professional career to the next is clear and reasonable.

-Although the word “why” never actually appears in this prompt, the overall query actually involves some implied “why” requests.
+Although the word “why” never actually appears in this prompt, the overall query involves some implied “why” requests.
 In addition to soliciting the reasons behind your specified career aspirations, the school wants to know why you believe an MBA is the next logical step on your professional path.
 We believe that the crux of the prompt as a whole is that The Consortium wants to know that you have considered this next step in your career very carefully and thoroughly and are applying to business school for very clear reasons—not because you feel you are supposed to or because you are following in a parent’s footsteps, and definitely not because you do not know what else to do at this juncture in your life!
 (Believe it or not, these are all actual reasons some people choose to pursue an MBA.)
 All business schools want engaged, driven, and focused students who are ready to be an active part of the MBA experience and to do big things with the knowledge and skills they acquire from it, and this prompt is asking you to reveal yourself as such.

 This optional essay question starts out sounding like an open invitation to discuss almost anything you feel like sharing, but the explanatory text dials things in a bit and puts more of a spotlight on addressing problem areas and unclear issues specifically.
 This is not an opportunity to simply share another cool story or otherwise try to impress or pander to The Consortium reader.
 If you do not truly need to explain an issue or potentially confusing element of your candidacy such as the ones listed (and have no “yes” responses in your Personal Certification section), we do not recommend that you submit an optional essay, and if you do have issues to clarify, keep things concise.
 In our free mbaMission Optional Essays Guide, we offer detailed advice on when and how to take advantage of the optional essay, with multiple examples, to help you mitigate any problem areas in your profile.